-Exception: Where return air intakes are located not less than 10 feet (3048 mm) from cooking appliances, and serve the kitchen area only, taking return air from a kitchen shall not be prohibited.

-- 6. ((An unconditioned)) A crawl space. ((by means of direct connection to the return side of a forced air system.
+- 5.1 Where return air intakes are located not less than 10 feet (3048 mm) from cooking appliances, and serve the kitchen area only, taking return air from a kitchen shall not be prohibited. - 5.2 Dedicated forced-air systems serving only a garage shall not be prohibited from obtaining return air from the garage. - 6. ((An unconditioned)) A crawl space. ((by means of direct connection to the return side of a forced air system.
 Transfer openings in the crawl space enclosure shall not be prohibited.)) - 7.
 A room or space containing a fuel-burning appliance where such room or space serves as the sole source of return air.

 - 7.1.
 This shall not apply where the fuel-burning appliance is a direct-vent appliance. - 7.2.
-This shall not apply where the room or space complies with the following requirements: - 7.2.1.
-The return air shall be taken from a room or space having a volume exceeding 1 cubic foot for each 10 Btu/h (9.6 L/W) of combined input rating of all fuel-burning appliances therein. - 7.2.2.
+This shall not apply where the room or space complies with the following requirements:

+7.2.1.
+The return air shall be taken from a room or space having a volume exceeding 1 cubic foot for each 10 Btu/h (9.6 L/W) of combined input rating of all fuel burning appliances therein.

+- 7.2.2.
 The volume of supply air discharged back into the same space shall be approximately equal to the volume of return air taken from the space. - 7.2.3.
 Return-air inlets shall not be located within 10 feet (3048 mm) of any appliance firebox or draft hood in the same room or space. - 7.3.
 This shall not apply to rooms or spaces containing solid-fuel-burning appliances, provided that return-air inlets are located not less than 10 feet (3048 mm) from the firebox of the appliances.